XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 - Gnu G++
 - python robo-browser library

+# Trouble Shooting Q&A
+Q1: When judging, a **Number Format Exception** popped out and said **./judge is not a number**

+A1: Try using Ubuntu or recompile the Linux Judge.

+Q2: When judging, a **Null Pointer Exception** popped out.

+A2: This can be caused by many reasons.
+Check if your hhsoj folder has missed something.

 # Adding problems
 1. Create a folder in the "hhsoj/problems" and name it as the problem Id, it should contains only digits.